-Government agencies can access Noblis through a variety of ID/IQ, GWAC, and GSA Schedules which available to civilian and DoD agencies.
+Government agencies can access Noblis through a variety of ID/IQ, GWAC, and GSA Schedules which are available to civilian and DoD agencies.

-FOR PARTNERSHIP AND SMALL BUSINESS INQUIRIES: Small Business Liasion Officer SBLO@noblis.org
+For Small Business Inquiries: Small Business Liasion Officer SBLO@noblis.org

 Noblis holds OASIS Pool 1 and OASIS Pool 4 contracts.
 OASIS is designed to address agencies’ needs for a full range of service requirements that integrate multiple professional service disciplines and ancillary services/products with the flexibility for all contract types and pricing at the task order level.
 The objective of OASIS is to provide government agencies with total integrated solutions for a multitude of professional service-based requirements on a global basis.
 OASIS is designed to support all mission spaces of the U.S. Federal Government.
 The services to be provided are intended to meet the professional service mission requirements of all federal agencies, including all organizations within the Department of Defense (DoD) and the national security community.